Acknowledging The Land

 - You must supply at least one image for the header of your article: Give the name of the person who took any submitted photo(s) or the source from which you got the image.

-- Transition Town Peterborough considers the City and County of Peterborough as ecologically, socially and economically interconnected, so reference to “Peterborough” should make it clear that you are writing about either the City, the County, local First Nations communities or all three.
+- Transition Town Peterborough considers the Peterborough area ecologically, socially and economically interconnected, so when referencing “Peterborough” may need to make it clear that you are writing about the City, the County and/or local First Nations communities (Oshkigamong/Curve Lake and Hiawatha).

 - The Community Greenzine Editorial Collective reserves the right to make editorial revisions in all submissions.
 We will make every attempt to honour the author’s voice and intention.